Congratulations to the 2018 NGC Registry Award Winners

 Bertha's 1 Ounce Gold Buffalo .9999 Fine, Complete — BERTHA

 The series of American Buffalo gold bullion coins goes back only to 2006, but this complete set of the one-ounce pieces already includes nearly three dozen entries.
 All are certified in the absolutely highest grades of 70 throughout and are nicely illustrated within their NGC encapsulations.
 As a bonus, nearly all are First Releases or Early Releases, and several feature colorful, limited-edition NGC labels.
 Top-scoring entries include the MS 2008-W, the PF 2008-W, the PF 2012-W and the 2013-W issues in regular PF and reverse PF editions.

 Yuan Commemoratives 1980-Date, Mint State — 水真

 This impressive collection holds First Place for its category, and it's easy to see why.
 The series of China's one yuan coins that commenced in 1980 now includes about four dozen pieces.
 Beginning with a standardized design, after 1984 the series depicts commemorative themes.
 Every coin is present in this collection, and the grades are consistently high.
-Important entries include the three 1984 People's Republic 35th Anniversary issues (all NGC MS 69), 1985 Tibetan Autonomy (NGC MS 69), 1988 Ningxia Autonomy (NGC MS 69) and 1988 People's Bank Anniversary (NGC MS 68).
+Important entries include the three 1984 People's Republic 35th Anniversary issues (all NGC MS 69), 1985 Tibet, an Autonomy of China (NGC MS 69) , 1988 Ningxia Autonomy (NGC MS 69) and 1988 People's Bank Anniversary (NGC MS 68).

 ilLOminatus JP Silver 1000 Yen, 2002-Date, Proof — ilLOminatus